Chern forms of hermitian metrics with analytic singularities on vector bundles: Generalized mixed Monge-Amp ere products

 Proposition ~\ref{liseberg} below asserts that this definition makes sense and that the currents $dd^c u_{k}\1_{U_k}\wedge\cdots\wedge dd^c u_1\1_{U_1}$ are positive and closed.
 Moreover, Proposition ~\ref{samma} asserts that

 coincides with $dd^c u_m\wedge\cdots\wedge dd^c u_1$, when this current is well-defined, cf.\ Proposition ~\ref{propB}.
 It is therefore tempting to think of \eqref{blomma} as a generalized mixed Monge-Amp\`ere product, and just denote it by $dd^c u_m\wedge\cdots\wedge dd^c u_1$.
 The following example shows, however, that this ``product'' lacks some properties one would naturally ask for of a product.
-In particular, it is not additive in the left factor nor commutative.
+In particular, it is not additive in any factor except the right-most one nor commutative.

 \begin{ex} Let $u_1=\log|z_1|^2$ and $u_2=\log|z_1z_2|^2$ in $X=\C^2$.
 Then $u_1$ and $u_2$ are psh with analytic singularities with unbounded loci $Z_1=\{z_1=0\}$ and $Z_2=\{z_1=0\}\cup\{z_2=0\}$, respectively.
 In view of the Poincar\'e-Lelong formula it follows that